medikoo/log/README.md

 #### Logs Visibility

-Default visibility depends on the enviroment (see chosen log writer for more information), and in most cases is setup through following environment variables:
+Default visibility depends on the enviroment (see chosen log writer for more information), and in most cases is setup through the following environment variables:

 ###### `LOG_LEVEL`